Revision map

 Common mistake patterns

-• Skipped one algebra step
+• Skipped one algebra step and the sign changed

-• Copied the number wrongly
+• Copied the number from the question incorrectly

-• Used the wrong formula
+• Applied the wrong formula to a question that looked familiar

 More patterns

-• Rounded too early
+• Rounded a decimal too early and the accuracy mark was lost

 What to write instead